apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 1. Can be used by existing code: Hadoop MapReduce, Spark, Hive.
 1. Retrofittable to existing subclasses of FileOutputFormat and/or compatible with committers which expect a specific FileOutputFormat.
+1. Clean up uncommitted data from all task attempts, all previous attempts of the job, and any previous incompleted jobs.
+1. Security: not to permit privilege escalation from other users with write access to the same file system(s).

 ## Features of S3 and the S3A Client